donutdaniel/Python-Challenge/README.md

 * Nobody born on that day, but Mozart is born on the 27th.
 Key is Mozart.

 ### **Problem 16**
 * Image manipulation again.
 Have to align all the pink, but have to first find pink.
-Googled for help.
+Googled for help to find pink.
-*
+* Shift all the pink to the left, image reads "romance".
+Key is romance.

+### **Problem 17**